evincarofautumn/kitten/README.md

   * **Float**: a double-precision floating-point number.

-  * **Quotation**: a contiguous vector of values, used to represent strings, arrays, and anonymous functions.
+  * **Quotation**: a vector of boxed values, used to represent UTF-32 strings, heterogeneous arrays and structures, and anonymous functions.

 The Kitten language itself is very simple: